banoth-ravinder/backlog-ai-bot/README.md

 - Unit tests are located next to the files they test with a `.test.ts` or `.test.tsx` extension
 - MSW is used to mock API responses from Backlog and OpenAI

+## Security

+Improved the application's security by implementing several key measures:

+- Added input sanitization to prevent XSS attacks
+- Added CSRF protection with tokens for form submissions

 ## Available Commands

 The application supports a wide range of commands for interacting with Backlog: